Morris, Connecticut

-The area's transition from 18th century settlement to semi-rural community in the 2000s is the story of many Connecticut towns and much of New England.
-At first, farming just made families self-sufficient, but in the 1800s, agriculture evolved into a business.
+The area's transition from 18th-century settlement to semi-rural community in the 2000s is the story of many Connecticut towns and much of New England.
+At first, farming barely made families self-sufficient, but in the 1800s, agriculture evolved into a business.
 Then, over the next 150 years, competition, rising costs and increasing regulation made it less sustainable, despite economies and innovation.
 In the early 1900s, local water mills, manufactories and other small businesses encountered similar challenges and gave way to industry in nearby Waterbury, Torrington and beyond.

 By the 1970s and 1980s, the area was still largely rural, but residents' occupations had grown more diverse.
 Today, the farming tradition continues even as residents engage in a range of professions, businesses and arts locally and in the wider region.
 A number of second home owners come from the metro New York area.
 In addition to the two state parks and Bantam Lake, the 4000 acre White Memorial Conservation Center offers a range of opportunities for outdoor sports and recreation.
 Camp Washington is a spiritual retreat operated by the Episcopal Diocese of Connecticut.

 Morris center looks like a typical small New England village, with a white Congregational church, a school, and town hall.
 Interspersed with fields and woods, a mix of Early American and newer homes strings out loosely along the town's roads.
-Children attend the local James Morris elementary school and regional Wamogo High School, a U.S. Department of Education school of excellence.
+Children attend the local James Morris elementary school, the Region 20 Middle School, and Lakeview Regional High School, which serves students from Goshen, Litchfield, Morris, and Warren.
 Perhaps counter-intuitively, Morris also holds a Buddhist temple, as well as a Jewish cemetery from the early 1900s.